igoramadas/setmeup/README.md

 ### Loading from enviroment variables

-You can also define settings via environment variables, by using the "SMU_" prefix and using underscore for each new level on the settings tree.
+You can also define settings via environment variables, by using the "SMU_" (or your own) prefix and using underscore for each new level on the settings tree.
 For example:

 * app.id = $SMU_app_id
 * app.server.hostname = $SMU_app_server_hostname